harrim7/life-task-app/README.md

    ```

 3. Set up environment variables
-   - Copy `.env.example` to `.env` in the backend directory
+   - Follow instructions in `backend/SETUP.md` to create your `.env` file
-   - Fill in your MongoDB URI, JWT secret, and OpenAI API key
+   - Configure your MongoDB URI, JWT secret, and OpenAI API key

 4. Start the development servers
    ```